 What internal or external data has been considered?
 What does this data tell us?
+Cost of the school day guidance issued to schools

 What consultation and engagement and has been undertaken with officers and partner organisations?
+Consultation with additional support needs support groups, head teachers, trade unions, teachers, young people and parents.

 What consultation and engagement and has been undertaken with people who may be impacted by this policy? citizens, community groups, or other people/groups impacted by this policy?
-This report asks permission to carry out the survey
+Young people and parents.